ommgh/devtown/README.md

 Likes and Comments: Like and comment on posts to show your appreciation and engage with others.

 Direct Messaging: Send private messages to your friends and followers.

-Notifications: Get notifications for new followers, likes, comments, and messages.